awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 **To create a Fargate profile for a cluster with `eksctl`**

-This procedure requires `eksctl` version `0.28.0` or later\.
+This procedure requires `eksctl` version `0.29.0-rc.1` or later\.
 You can check your version with the following command:

 ```
 eksctl version
 ```

 For more information on installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.
-+ Create your Fargate profile with the following `eksctl` command, replacing the *variable text* with your own values\.
++ Create your Fargate profile with the following `eksctl` command, replacing the <variable text> with your own values\.
 You must specify a namespace, but the labels option is not required\.

   ```
-  eksctl create fargateprofile --cluster cluster_name --name fargate_profile_name --namespace kubernetes_namespace --labels key=value
+  eksctl create fargateprofile --cluster <cluster_name> --name <fargate_profile_name> --namespace <kubernetes_namespace> --labels <key=value>
   ```<a name="create-fargate-profil-console"></a>

 **To create a Fargate profile for a cluster with the AWS Management Console**